bartlettpsj/DwtAngJsWebpack/README.md

 Issues with installation
 ------------------------

-The issue is that Webtwain does not play well with Webpack.
+The issue is that Webtwain does not play well with Webpack and there is a problem with the code in the dwt npm package.
 In particular dwt does not work properly, but dbr seems to work better and perhaps dwt just needs making the same as dbr -- although I'm not sure what will happen installing both as the only thing I think is different between dwt and dbr is the extraction of the zip files that contains the important functionality.

 When you access the site the installers inside dwt and dbr will run on runnign the load or accessing the various objects.
 The dwt will get an error: